shines77/my_docs/tech/compress/LZMA格式--编码规范(英文).md

   RAM = 4 KiB + 1.5 KiB * (1 << (lp + lc))
 ```

-For example, for default LZMA parameters (lp = 0 and lc = 3), the RAM usage is
+For example, for default LZMA parameters (lp = 0 and lc = 3), the RAM usage is:

 ```c
   RAM_lc3_lp0 = 4 KiB + 1.5 KiB * 8 = 16 KiB
 ```

-The maximum RAM state usage is required for decoding the stream with lp = 4
-and lc = 8:
+The maximum RAM state usage is required for decoding the stream with lp = 4 and lc = 8:

 ```c
   RAM_lc8_lp4 = 4 KiB + 1.5 KiB * 4096 = 6148 KiB
 ```

-If the decoder uses LZMA2's limited property condition
-(lc + lp <= 4), the RAM usage will be not larger than
+If the decoder uses LZMA2's limited property condition (lc + lp <= 4), the RAM usage will be not larger than:

 ```c
   RAM_lc_lp_4 = 4 KiB + 1.5 KiB * 16 = 28 KiB